All Episodes

 And there you have it.

-Uh, ladies, another contestant, another song stylist trying to impress Obama last night on American Idol.
+Ladies, another contestant, another song stylist trying to impress Obama last night on American Idol.

-And somewhere in the midst of all of this, they are gonna play a football game someday.
+And somewhere in the midst of all of this, they are going to play a football game someday they're going to call the Super Bowl.

-And out of the phones, it's open line Friday start with Tyler in Lima, Ohio.
+And out of the phones, it's Open Line Friday, start with Tyler in Lima, Ohio.

-Hi, Tyler, great to have you here, sir.
+Great to have you here, sir.

-Hey, Rush, Mega Ditto.
+Hey, Rush, mega Dittos.

-Thanks for having me.
+Thanks for watching.

 Thank you, Carl.